evolverine/intimacy-toolbox/_pages/resources.md

 ---
 layout: page
 title: Resources
+description: Resources for reconnection in times of COVID-19
 permalink: /resources
 comments: false
 last_modified_at: 2020-06-06
 lang: en
-fb-description: Resources for reconnection in times of COVID-19
 ---

 ## Other writings about relationships in times of COVID-19